Mr. Speaker, I would like to acknowledge that Canada's Parliament is located on the unceded traditional territory of the Algonquin Anishinabe people.

 After coming so far, it would be unwise to let the opportunity to accelerate the legislation slip through our hands.

-Creating the national council for reconciliation is one of of the best tools we have available to achieve true reconciliation in this country.
+Creating the national council for reconciliation is one of the best tools we have available to achieve true reconciliation in this country.

 While there is much work to be done on reconciliation, there is innovative work happening across the country.
 Part of the council's mandate would be to conduct research on new and promising practices to advance efforts on reconciliation.